 Inventory or material balance control is an important part of process control.
-A requirement is that the inventory control system is consistent meaning that the steady-state mass balances (total, component and phase) for the individual units and the overall plant are satisfied.
-In addition, self-consistency is usually required, meaning that the mass balances are satisfied locally with local inventory loops only.
-In practice, if a control structure is inconsistent, then at least one control valve will become fully open (or in rare cases closed) and cannot attain its set point.
-The main result of this paper is a self-consistency rule for evaluating the consistency of inventory control systems.
+In the literature, many rules have been proposed to held in designing such systems, but their justification is often unclear.
+The main contribution of this paper is to proposed the more general selfconsistency rule for evaluating inventory control systems.
+Consistency means that the steadystate mass balances (total, component and phase) for the individual units and the overall plant are satisfied.
+In addition, self-consistency is a desired property, meaning that the mass balances are satisfied locally with local inventory loops only.